mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

     The [Red Hat Cloud credential (Pull secret)](https://console.redhat.com/openshift/install/metal/agent-based) is required to pull from the repository `quay.io/openshift-release-dev/ocp-release`.

-    Alternatively you can provide the option `-a /path/to/pull-secret.json`.
+    Alternatively, you can provide the option `-a /path/to/pull-secret.json`.

 !!! warning "Available Releases"
     The Platform External is available in releases 4.14+ created after dev